-PSY 201 Introduction to Psychology I (3 cr.)
+PSY 201 - INTRODUCTION TO PSYCHOLOGY I (3 CR.)

 Examines human and animal behavior, relating experimental studies to practical problems.
 Includes topics such as sensation/perception, learning, memory, motivation, emotion, stress, development, intelligence, personality, psychopathology, therapy, and social psychology.
 Part I of II.
 These courses may be taken out of sequence by permission of the instructor only.
-Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
-Prerequisite or co-requisite: ENG 5 and or ENG 107 if recommended by reading placement test.
+Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
+Prerequisite or co-requisite: ENG 5 and ENG 107 or equivalent if recommended by reading placement test.
 Lecture 3 hours per week.

-PSY 202 Introduction to Psychology II (3 cr.)
+PSY 202 - INTRODUCTION TO PSYCHOLOGY II (3 CR.)

 Examines human and animal behavior, relating experimental studies to practical problems.
 Includes topics such as sensation/perception, learning, memory, motivation, emotion, stress, development, intelligence, personality, psychopathology, therapy, and social psychology.
 Part II of II.
 These courses may be taken out of sequence by permission of the instructor only.
-Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
-Prerequisite or co-requisite: ENG 5 and or ENG 107 if recommended by reading placement test.
+Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
+Prerequisite or co-requisite: ENG 5 and ENG 107 or equivalent if recommended by reading placement test.
 Lecture 3 hours per week.